How to Choose a Pressure Washing Company in Temple TX

 For a typical Temple-area home, you should get at least two or three quotes.
 This gives you a baseline for pricing and lets you compare how different companies communicate and operate.
 When reviewing quotes, look for specifics.
 A professional quote should list exactly what surfaces will be cleaned, the methods used (pressure wash vs. soft wash), any chemical treatments included, and a clear total price.

 Be cautious of quotes that are dramatically lower than the competition.
 In the Temple-Killeen market, a full house wash with driveway cleaning typically runs $250 to $500 depending on home size and condition.
-If someone quotes you $99 for a full house wash, they are either cutting corners on insurance, chemicals, and time, or they plan to upsell you aggressively once the job starts.
+If someone quotes you $99 for a full house wash, important prep, surface review, or follow-up terms may be missing.
 Check our Temple TX cost guide for typical pricing breakdowns.

 Also be cautious of per-square-foot pricing with no cap.
 Some companies quote driveways at "$0.15 per square foot," which sounds cheap until you realize your 800-square-foot driveway just cost $120 for what should have been a $150 to $200 job.
 Per-square-foot pricing is common for commercial work but can be misleading for residential jobs.